 Dr. Kemble.
 In June 2011, we entered into an offer letter with Dr. Kemble that governs the current terms of Dr. Kemble's employment with us.
 Pursuant to the agreement, Dr. Kemble is entitled to an initial annual base salary of \$310,000, is eligible to receive an annual performance bonus with a target achievement of 30% of his base salary, as determined by our board of directors, and was granted an option to purchase 861,336 shares of our Class A common stock at an exercise price based on the fair market value on the date of grant.
-Dr. Kemble is also entitled to certain severance benefits, the terms of which are described below under the section titled "Employment, Severance and Change in Control Agreements-Potential Payments and Benefits Upon Termination or Change of Control."
-Dr. Kemble's employment is atwill.
+Dr. Kemble is also entitled to certain severance benefits, the terms of which are described below under the section titled "Potential payments and benefits upon termination or change of control."
+Dr. Kemble's employment is at-will.

 Mr. Hom.
 In January 2019, we entered into an amended and restated offer letter with Mr. Hom that governs the current terms of Mr. Hom's employment with us.
-Pursuant to the agreement, Mr. Hom is entitled to an initial annual base salary of \$315,000, is eligible to receive an annual performance bonus with a target achievement of 30% of his base salary, as determined by our board of directors, and was granted an option to purchase 5,106,977 shares of our Class A common stock at an exercise price based on the fair market value on the date of grant.
-Mr. Hom is also entitled to certain severance benefits, the terms of which are described below under the section titled "Employment, Severance and Change in Control Agreements-Potential Payments and Benefits Upon Termination or Change of Control."
-Mr. Hom's employment is atwill.
+Pursuant to the agreement, Mr. Hom is entitled to an initial annual base salary of \$315,000, is eligible to receive an annual performance bonus with a target achievement of 30% of his base salary, as determined by our board of directors, and was granted an option to purchase 8,856,977 shares of our Class A common stock at an exercise price based on the fair market value on the date of grant.
+Mr. Hom is also entitled to certain severance benefits, the terms of which are described below under the section titled "Potential payments and benefits upon termination or change of control."
+Mr. Hom's employment is at-will.

 Dr. McCulloch.
 In October 2013, we entered into an offer letter with Dr. McCulloch that governed the terms of Dr. McCulloch's prior employment with us.
 Dr. McCulloch retired in February 2021.
 Pursuant to the agreement, Dr. McCulloch was entitled to an initial annual base salary of \$80,000 and was eligible to receive an annual performance bonus with a target achievement of 20% of his base salary, as determined by our board of directors.
 He was granted an option to purchase 100,000 shares of our Class A common stock at an exercise price based on the fair market value on the date of grant.
-Dr. McCulloch is also entitled to certain severance benefits, the terms of which are described below under the section titled "Employment, Severance and Change in Control Agreements-Potential Payments and Benefits Upon Termination or Change of Control."
+Dr. McCulloch is also entitled to certain severance benefits, the terms of which are described below under the section titled "Potential payments and benefits upon termination or change of control."
 Dr. McCulloch's employment is at will.